-Fourth Finger In Thumb Position on the Cello
+Fourth Finger In Cello Thumbposition

 Because of its relative shortness, the fourth finger is not really optimal for use in thumbposition on the cello.
 This means that, when our thumb is up on the fingerboard, we will normally only use the little finger when absolutely necessary, as an “emergency” extra finger to get us out of a (very) tricky fingering situation.
 Just like for the thumb, the fourth finger is not ideally suited to doing vibrato in the thumb position, so most cellists tend to avoid it for long expressive notes.
 But in spite of its ergonomic handicap, our little pinkie can actually (if we train it a little) become quite useful – sometimes even a real lifesaver – in thumbposition.